myoo18/myoo18/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to play games! :space_invader:

-#### 🔭 Currently Working On

-- I'm currently working on honing my skills in web development.

-#### 👯 Looking to Collaborate On

-- I'm open to collaborating on open-source projects related to web development or any interesting software projects.

 #### 🤔 Seeking Help With

 - I'm always eager to learn and expand my knowledge.
 If you have expertise in any of the topics I'm currently learning or any other exciting tech, I'd appreciate your guidance!

 #### 💼 Skills

-- Programming Languages: JavaScript, Python, Java, C,  Go
+- Programming Languages: JavaScript, Python, Java, C,  GoLang
 - Web Development: HTML, CSS
 - Databases: SQLite3, MySQL, Elasticsearch, MongoDB
-- Version Control: Git, GitHub, Gitlab
+- Version Control: Git, GitHub, GitLab

 #### 📂 Projects